kalaspuff/tomodachi/README.rst

 RabbitMQ or AWS SNS+SQS event based messaging service 📡
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*Example of a service that would invoke a function when messages are published on an AMQP topic exchange.*
+*Example of a service that calls a function when messages are published on an AMQP topic exchange.*

 .. code:: python